-If the United Kingdom enters into a recession in 2020/21, there is a small chance that the Bank of England could set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, shortterm investment options.
-This situation already exists in many other European countries.
+If the United Kingdom was to enter into a recession, there is a small chance that the Bank of England could set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
+This situation has occurred in other European countries.
 In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested.